Sada K.: Music career

-Her music recording career commenced in 2009, when she was a member of the Christian pop band, Press Play, where she was their lead vocalist for two years, until a catastrophic knee injury sidelined her, in June 2011.
+Her music recording career commenced in 2009.
+She was a member of the Christian pop band, Press Play, where she was their lead vocalist for two years, until a catastrophic knee injury sidelined her, in June 2011.
 This caused her to depart the band, where she had to focus her efforts at healing the injury she sustained.
 She started her individual music recording career in 2015, with the studio album, Long Story Short, that released on January 27, 2015, independently.
 The album got reviewed by CCM Magazine, New Release Today and The Journal of Gospel Music, in three four star reviews.
 She sings the national anthem for the Kansas City Royals.

 Personal life

 She is married to Kenneth Roy "Kenny" Jackson, who is also her manager.
 They reside in Los Angeles, California.